banonymous/Macbook-Pro-2015-Custom-85W-Charger-Magsafe-2-Type-C/README.md

 Apple uses custom voltage and amperage 20V / 4.25A.
 And Power Delivery chargers have slighly higher amperage (20V / 5A) - thats why as far as I understood modern GaN chargers could not work well with that configuration.

+I used CoconutBattery and IStat Menus applications to measure power.
+Coconut Battery shows ~58W with stock charger.

 #### Chargers
 I tested these chargers:
 - Baseus 100W GaN 2 type-c ports